 The advent of on-device AI models has revolutionized the landscape of natural language processing, offering a host of advantages over traditional cloud-based approaches.
 These models, exemplified by Google's Gemma2B and the Llama7B model, are designed to run directly on user devices, ensuring data privacy by processing queries locally and eliminating the need for network communication with distant servers.
 This local processing not only enhances security but also reduces latency, enabling real-time interactions and improved user experiences.
-On-device AI agents, such as Octopus v2 \cite{chen2024octopus2, chen2024octopus}, v3 \cite{chen2024octopus3}, leverage these capabilities to provide intelligent assistance.
+On-device AI agents, such as Octopus v2 \cite{chen2024octopus2, chen2024octopus} and v3 \cite{chen2024octopus3}, leverage these capabilities to provide intelligent assistance.
 However, the true potential of on-device AI lies in its seamless integration with cloud-based models, giving rise to the concept of \textbf{cloud-on-device collaboration} \cite{xu2018deeptype, sun2021mind}.
 By harnessing the power of both on-device and cloud-based models, AI systems can achieve unprecedented levels of performance, scalability, and flexibility.
 This collaboration allows for the efficient allocation of computational resources, with on-device models handling lighter and private tasks and cloud-based models tackling more complex or resource-intensive operations.
 Moreover, the Internet of Things (IoT) plays a crucial role in enabling this collaboration, connecting a vast network of devices and facilitating the exchange of data and insights between on-device and cloud-based models.
 The integration of on-device AI, cloud-based models, and IoT represents a paradigm shift in AI development.
 This approach combines the strengths of each component, creating a synergistic ecosystem that can adapt to the diverse needs of users and applications.
 As we continue to explore the potential of cloud-on-device collaboration, we can expect to see significant advancements in the field of AI.

-In this paper, we introduce a new framework to use language models by constructing a graph with different vertical language models as the nodes.
-We use the feature of Octopus v2 model and use it as the coordinator.
-The transition from the single model inference to the multi-node inference is demonstrated in Figure (\ref{fig:transition}).
+In this paper, we introduce a new framework for using language models by constructing a graph with different vertical language models as its nodes.
+We leverage the capabilities of the Octopus v2 model and employ it as the coordinator.
+The transition from single-model inference to multi-node inference is illustrated in Figure (\ref{fig:transition}).